The following post is from Janel of Life with Lucie and Ella.: Get Organized with a DIY Memo Board Center

 How to Make Floral Push Pins:

 Create satin flowers according to this DIY tutorial.
-Apply hot glue to the back of the push pin and apply to the backside of the satin flower.
+Apply hot glue to the back of the push pin and apply it to the backside of the satin flower.
 Hold securely until cooled.

 How do you organize your workspace?